"It doesn't work!"

-It’s because your solution does not pass the tests.
-Remember that when you press “TEST”, only sample tests are run - the ones you see under the kata code editor.
+That is because your solution does not pass the tests.
+Remember that when you press “TEST”, only sample tests are run – the ones you see under the kata code editor.
 There’s usually only a couple of sample tests, they are easy, execute fast, and they do not cover too many edge cases.
 Only when you press “ATTEMPT”, the full test suite is run, potentially with tests for edge cases, large inputs, performance, random tests, etc. You cannot see the full test suite (and its test cases) if you haven’t solved the kata.
-Only when the full test suite is run and passes, your solution can be accepted and kata can be considered solved.
+Only when the full test suite is run and passes can your solution be accepted and the kata be considered solved.
 See this point for possible hints on how to proceed.

 For some kata (but not for all!), the test suite is built in such a way that tests are stopped on the first failure.
-When you see only one failed test and it’s the last one, it might mean that it’s the first one which your solution failed, and when you fix it, there are more to come.
+When you see only one failed test and nothing after it, that might mean that it’s the first test which your solution failed and once you fix it, there are more to come.

-There is a couple of possible reasons for such behavior:
+There are a couple of possible reasons for such behavior:

-- Check the type of value returned by your solutions.
-When printed, expected and actual might look the same, but their types might be different - for example, you return a number, but it should be a numeric string.
+- Check the type of the value returned by your solution.
+When printed, expected and actual values might look the same, but their types may be different – for example, you might return a number when in fact a numeric string is expected.

 - If all tests fail with some message similar to

-"Expected 'Something' but got None"or something along the lines (depending on language and assertions library used) it might mean that you only print your answer to the stdout instead of returning it from your function.
-This problem happens especially often for people who do not understand the difference between printing value and returning it, or when someone comes from some other competitive programming website, which actually requires values to be printed and not returned.
+"Expected 'Something' but got None"or something along those lines (depending on language and assertions library used), it might mean that you are printing your answer to standard output instead of returning it from your function.
+This problem occurs especially often for people who do not understand the difference between printing a value and returning it, or when someone comes from some other competitive programming website which actually requires values to be printed and not returned.

-Most (all?) languages on Codewars support writing to standard output.
-You can use stdout functions of your language to print function arguments (or anything else) and it will be visible in the test output panel.
+Most, if not all, languages on Codewars support writing to standard output (stdout).
+You can use stdout functions of your language to print function arguments (or anything you like) and it will be visible in the test output panel.

-Important note: remember that when tests are run, your solution is executed (potentially with all the print statements inside), then assertions are performed on the returned value, and finally, green/red assertion messages are printed.
-This leads to the fact that whatever you print in your solution, will appear above the assertion message it applies to.
-It's somewhat difficult to spot it visually in the CW test output panel.
-If you think that your output totally does not match the test case or its assertion message, be sure to look at the green/red message located below what you printed, and not above it.
-Additionally, some test suites are built in a way that the printed output and assertion messages are completely far away from one from another, but such kata are rather exceptions and not that common.
+Important note: remember that when tests are run, your solution is executed first (potentially with all the print statements inside), then assertions are performed on the returned value, and finally, green/red assertion messages are printed.
+This leads to the fact that whatever you print in your solution will appear above the assertion message it applies to.
+It's somewhat difficult to spot it visually in the Codewars test output panel.
+If you think that your output totally does not match the test case or its assertion message, be sure to look at the green/red message located below whatever you printed, and not above it.
+Additionally, some test suites are built in a way that the printed output and related assertion messages are separated visually from one from another, but such kata are rather exceptions and not that common.

-This question often applies to C and C++ kata, but not only.
+This question often applies to C and C++ kata, but not exclusively.
 Some test or assertion libraries used by Codewars do not have a nice way to specify additional assertion messages for failed test cases, or authors did not think or care about adding these.
-If this is a case, unfortunately, you need to debug the kata in another way (for example by printing test input), and eventually raise an issue about confusing assertion messages.
+If this is the case you will unfortunately have to debug the kata in another way (for example by printing test input), and perhaps raise an issue about confusing assertion messages.

 There are a few possible causes:

 - Your solution is too slow, especially for more difficult/larger inputs.
-The computational complexity of some problems grows rapidly with input size and sometimes trivial, naive solutions pass for small inputs, but are not sufficient for more challenging scenarios.
+The computational complexity of some problems grows rapidly with input size and sometimes trivial, naïve solutions pass for small inputs, but are not sufficiently performant for more challenging scenarios.
 You probably need to think of a better approach: some optimizations might help, but also might not.
 In the latter case, you probably need to think of a better algorithm.